daos-stack/daos/src/control/events/README.md

 'INFO_ONLY') and will be forwarded to the management service (MS) leader.
 On receipt of an actionable event, the MS will update the membership and backing database based on the event's contents.

+## Engine Suicide Event

+The `engine_suicide` event (RAS_ENGINE_SUICIDE) is an INFO_ONLY event raised
+when a DAOS engine rank performs a self-exclusion due to an unrecoverable condition.
+The control plane automatically handles this event by:

+1. Waiting for the engine instance to fully stop
+2. Restarting the engine to rejoin the system

+This event is handled by both follower and leader control servers to ensure local engine restarts happen regardless of MS leadership state.
+The event includes rank and incarnation information to identify the specific engine instance that requires restart.

+See `src/control/server/server_utils.go:handleEngineSuicide()` for the implementation details.